Get a Pre-settlement Lawsuit Loan in Oklahoma Quickly

 3. If you lose your case and do not get a payout, you don’t have to pay us back at all!

-Is There Interest on Oklahoma Lawsuit Loans?
+Is There Interest on Your These Loans in Oklahoma?

 Tribeca does charge interest on our legal funding.
 However, unlike some other lenders you might run into, we only charge simple interest.
 This means that each month, the interest rate is charged to your original principle rather than the total amount accrued.